 What we do

-We support civil society leaders to build a fairer world, with opportunity for all.
-We focus on improving financial integrity and tackling the UK’s dirty money problem.
-We make grants, and support and convene organisations to help them achieve more together.
+Our main focus is tackling illicit finance and the UK’s dirty money problem.
+We make grants and convene stakeholders to help them achieve more together.

-We are currently spending out all our resources and expect to close the Trust in about 2030.
-This is driving a more focused approach in our work.
-We will continue our approach as an engaged and strategic funder.
+We are currently spending out our resources and expect to close the Trust in about 2030.

 Focus Areas

-Read more about this area of our work.
+Read more about this area of work and see news items about recent activities.

-2. Strengthening high potential UK non-profit organisations (programme closed)
+2. High potential UK non-profit organisations (programme closed)

 In 2024, we awarded our final eight grants to support UK civil society leaders to build sustainable and successful non-profit organisations that contribute to global justice and equality, with an impact in low income countries.
 We are closed to new applications in this area.